-What happens if my calcium is low / if I do not get enough calcium?
+What happens if my calcium is low/if I don't get enough calcium?

-Most people are not aware of how they feel when they do not have enough calcium.
-Calcium is so important for keeping your heart beating and your brain going that when we do not have enough in our diets, the body takes it from our bones.
+Most people are not aware of how they feel when they don't have enough calcium.
+Calcium is so important for keeping your heart beating and your brain going that when we don't have enough in our diets, the body takes it from our bones.
 This is just like taking money out of the cash point without checking your account balance - you may not know until it is gone.
 For this reason, sometimes the very first symptom of calcium deficiency is an unexpected fracture or loss of a tooth.